Health and Safety

 • Kids should remove all jewelry before playing, including watches, rings, earrings, and necklaces.

-VanU will distribute a list of team members, medical numbers, emergency contact information and any specific medical information which is disclosed during registration.
+VanU will distribute a list of team members, medical numbers, emergency contact information, and any specific medical information which is disclosed during registration to the coaches of each team.
 Please keep these records in confidence to be used in an emergency.
 Emergency contact information for all players should be on-site at all games and training sessions.
 We encourage teams to complete the more detailed Player Medical Form.

 Coaches and Managers should not, under any circumstances, administer medication to players.
 Over the counter medications such as Tylenol and Advil may be kept in the first aid kit, but can only be administered to a player by his/her parent.
-Personal player medications such as inhalers for asthma may be held for the player, but only administered by the player of his/her parent.
+Personal player medications such as inhalers for asthma may be held for the player, but only administered by the player’s parent.

 For any player with a pre-existing medical conditions (e.g. asthma, anaphylaxis, diabetes etc.), information should be declared during registration.
 In such cases, parents should be advised that team personnel are not authorized to administer medication.
 Please ensure that there is a clear plan in place with the parent(s)/guardian(s) in the event of a medical emergency.
 For any emergency or life-threatening injury, never hesitate to call 911.